solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_10_Connect_Query_Java_IntelliJ.md

     ![This image demonstrates Single Server MySQL connection information from the IntelliJ Azure explorer.](./media/mysql-instance-information.png "MySQL connection information")

-5. Create a new connection to your Azure Database for MySQL Single Server instance from MySQL Workbench.
+5. Create a new connection to the Azure Database for MySQL Single Server instance from MySQL Workbench.
 Use the following SQL statement to create a new database called `newdatabase`.
 This application will not function with the provided `mysql` system database.

     ```sql
     CREATE DATABASE newdatabase;